 The mode dial on a modern camera usually includes a bewildering number of letters and icons.
 I can never remember what 90% of those modes do, and even if I did, I don’t remember to set that mode when the opportunity presents itself.
-But you can get by using just 3 of the modes, even 2 if you are desperate.
+But you can get by using just three of the modes—even two if you’re desperate.
 Here are some clues to know when to use which mode.

-The Program mode.
 This is the mode that I shoot in most of the time.
 The camera does the exposure and the focus.
-You can however set the exposure compensation, which is the only control (other than the flash) you need most of the time for snapshots.
+You can, however, set the exposure compensation, which is the only control (other than the flash) you need most of the time for snapshots.
 The nice thing about this mode is, it is completely automatic, but you have control over the flash, which is what you need for your snapshots.

-The Automatic mode.
 This is what most people set when they look at a camera for the first time.
 The problem with this mode is that the camera will invariably choose the wrong moment to turn on the flash, usually ruining your planned picture.
-Really, just use mode P, and turn on the flash when you want it.
+Really, just use P mode, and turn on the flash when you want it.

-The Shutter Priority mode.
 Here, you can set a shutter speed and the camera will set the correct aperture for the light conditions.
 If you need to capture a speedy subject, choose a high shutter speed.
 If you want to blur the motion, choose a lower shutter speed.
-You can also play around with longer shutter speeds like 1-5 seconds to get nice some effects on water fountains or similar things.
+You can also play around with longer shutter speeds like one to five seconds to get nice some effects on water fountains or similar things.

-The Aperture Priority mode.
 Here, you set the aperture and the camera chooses the correct shutter speed.
 It is useful for mainly two things.
 First is the ability to choose the depth of field, set a wide aperture for shallow depth of field and a narrow aperture for larger depth of field.
-Secondly, the image quality with almost all lenses are better when “stopped down”, i.e. not at maximum aperture, but a couple of stops below.
+Secondly, the image quality with almost all lenses is better when “stopped down,” that is, not at maximum aperture but a couple of stops below.

-The Manual mode.
 Here, you set both the shutter speed and the aperture.
 The camera does not adjust for the correct exposure in this mode.
 If you set unsuitable values and the exposure is all wrong, tough luck.
-This mode is useful in order to keep the exposure constant, when taking a couple of images to stitch together a panorama or something.
+This mode is useful in order to keep the exposure constant when taking a couple of images to stitch together a panorama or something.
 I almost never use it.